ailurose/aishi/commands.md

 #### `~servers`
 `~servers` displays the number of servers that Aishi is on and proudly giving service to!

+#### `~shuffleegg`
+`~shuffleegg` is a notification free subscription system in which allows those who subscribes to be notified whenever newegg tweets about the next shuffle.
+You can start or stop subscription through this menu.

 [Back to home page](https://ailurose.github.io/aishi/)